 Directions for Google Maps available here.

-From the deviation follow the yellow signs that identify the route.
+From the deviation follow the yellow signs that identify the path.
 We will arrive near the crag of the Placchette di San Martino.
 We will continue straight up to the start of the aided path.
 The aided path goes up a rocky couloir where the chain immediately extends vertically on a wall that is initially smoothed then with more holds that is easily ascended.
 In the upper part, cross to the left coming out of this groove on a beautiful panoramic terrace.

 If our itinerary ends at the chapel, you can take the path to the right of the chapel that descends first into the woods, then between some rocky steps and finally under the walls of Monte San Martino until it rejoins with the path traveled to the outward and then to parking (45 'from the chapel - 2h 15' total).